parallelcodefoundry/ParEval/drivers/README.md

 Make sure you are running in a proper environment for the tests you want to run.
 For example, have a GPU for cuda tests or multiple nodes for MPI.
 Do not execute `run-all.py` on a login node without the `--dry` flag.

+MPI benchmarks require the correct result to be returned on rank 0.
+The initial data distribution varies by problem.